artikcloud/tutorial-python-WebSocketDevicechannel/readme.md

 Received message: {"data":{"mid":"057a3c0c273f4cfa8d4fadc78928f325","cid":"id-1501793569"}}
 ```

-6. View “DATA LOGS” (messages) at [My ARTIK Cloud](https://my.artik.cloud), you should see the message with state to true is received by ARTIK Cloud.
+6. View “DATA LOGS” (messages) at [My ARTIK Cloud](https://my.artik.cloud), you should see the message with state being true is received by ARTIK Cloud.

 ![](./screenshots/sc3.png)